Abiva's Day

 “Shall we?”

-Most of the morning was exploring the estate, checking on the workers in the field, listening to reports, and making decisions.
+Most of the morning was spent exploring the estate, checking on the workers in the field, listening to reports, and making decisions.
 For the half a year he had been here, Henry had picked up a lot.
 Abiva watched quietly at his side how he handled himself.
 He may not see it, but the Terran had the respect of those under him.
-The way he stood there listening, giving each person his complete attention, soliciting feedback and making decisions.
-The Arch maid knew a lot of the servants had been surprised used to being just commanded to do something, not actually giving advice.
+The way he stood there listening, giving each person his complete attention, soliciting feedback, and making decisions.
+Many of the servants had been surprised, used to being just commanded, not actively consulted.

-It was about mid day when they found themselves at the technician’s complex.
-A very nervous young man was trying to explain the day to day operation of the construction batalion.
-Henry listened patiently as the the other stumbled over his words.
+It was about midday when they found themselves at the technician’s complex.
+A very nervous young man was trying to explain the day-to-day operation of the construction battalion.
+Henry listened patiently as the other stumbled over his words.

-“Arch maid,” he said coming to a stop by her, a slight bow of his head.
-He extended a computer tablet to her.
-“Arch Maid Tashak believes he found the best thing for Lord Henry.
-Based upon your explanation if it is correct.”
+“Arch Maid,” he said, coming to a stop by her, bowing slightly.
+He extended a computer tablet.
+“Arch Maid Tashak believes he found the best thing for Lord Henry, based upon your explanation, if it is correct.”

 Abiva took the tablet and ignored the tone.
 She had gotten used to it.